MainakRepositor/Meme-Book/README.md

 # Meme-Book
-A Django website to upload and share memes
+A Django website to upload and share memes anonymously